wezong/LegaLabTutorial/lab-instructions/1_introduction.md

 # Introduction

 Welcome to the lab!
-This tutorial aims to provide you with an overview of the lab's activities and help you become a productive and contributing member.
+This tutorial aims to provide you with an overview of the lab's activities.
 We will cover various topics, including:

 - Setting up BioHPC
 - Running analysis